They say a picture is worth 1,000 words—but that assumes it’s a good image.

 So, when you choose your images with care, you’re helping your visitors decide to convert.
 And who doesn’t want that for their landing page?

-Wanna make your decision-making process easier when adding landing page images?
-Unbounce’s Unsplash integration lets you choose from more than a million free, professional images right from the landing page builder.
+Want to make your decision-making process easier when adding landing page images?
+Unbounce’s Unsplash App lets you choose from more than a million free, professional images right from the landing page builder.
 Follow that integration up with Smart Builder, and you’ve got a winning combination.
-Our new AI-powered builder recommends the right template for your goals, audience, and industry to frame your images perfectly.
+Unbounce’s new AI-powered builder recommends the right template for your goals, audience, and industry to frame your images perfectly.